 For many years, buying a used Mercedes-Benz was seen as taking on a ‘money pit’.
 Non-engine related electrical issues plagued certain models, as the German manufacturer attempted to discover new technological ground with their cars.

 But as the industry has evolved, Mercedes have too.
 Nowadays, buying a Mercedes-Benz can be a short or long-term commitment; whichever you prefer, and there’s no longer the fear of unexpected maintenance bills mounting up over time.

 Of course, however, any vehicle can develop a fault.
 That’s why it’s important to always choose Mercedes Approved Used and to consider adding maintenance or warranty packages into your lease agreement.

-They’re vehicles that have been checked over and approved by manufacturer-trained technicians and follow the brand’s value of The Best or Nothing.
+They are vehicles that follow the brand’s value of The Best or Nothing.

 Although leasing a used Mercedes-Benz is a great way of getting behind the wheel of a luxury vehicle while keeping it affordable, there are also disadvantages to consider.
 We’ll run through both.

 Low-Cost Luxury Motoring